owncloud/ios-app/SETUP.md

  http://localhost:18080/
  user: admin
  password: admin
-4. To test the  app on a iOS device in your local network, you can use the IP of your machine as the Server URL
+4. To test the  app on a iOS device in your local network, you can use the IP of your machine as the Server URL.
+To do so, you'll need to add your IP as a trusted domain with a new environment variable `OWNCLOUD_TRUSTED_DOMAINS=192.168.68.64` to the Docker command
 5. To remove the ownCloud Docker, just run `docker kill owncloud`

 Here you can find more information about running ownCloud with Docker: